0xdreadnaught/GeoPy/README.md

 	pcap mode
 	geopy.py -p <file>

-Some countries will thrown exceptions for city and region, so they will respond with "none".
+Some countries will throw exceptions for city and region, so they will respond with "none".
 Cayman Islands would be an example where city and region are "none".
-Pcap mode ignores local IP address, 0.0.0.0, and anthing above 223 as they are all reserved for things like multicast
+All modes ignore local IP address, 0.0.0.0, and anthing above 223 as they are all reserved for things like multicast